OlgaBarnikova8/kottans-frontend/README.md

 Thanks to these articles, I got an idea about the HTTP protocol and the problems it solves In the future, as a user, I will confirm cookie requests and sign up.

+## Git Collaboration
+I learned how it works with Git.
+Git rebase it's a new command for me.
+I think it will be possible to use in practice.